Angiaraji/Design-and-Simulation-of-Motor-controller-using-VHDL-VHDL-AMS/README.md

 ![](switching_logic.jpg)

-Finally, both the analog and digital part of the design is integrated into the top level design of motor controller and the functionality is tested using testbench.
+Finally, both the analog and digital part of the design is integrated into the top level design of motor controller.